It was roughly ten years ago when I saw this “pay to prop trade” business model for the first time.

 Since then, many, many copycats have popped up and it's easy to see why: this is not the most challenging business to get going, and the money is about as good as it gets for the retail business.
 So good, that if I was the type, I would much rather run of these these than a brokerage.
 Competition is easier to get around, payments are guaranteed, and flows are far more predictable.
 If you already have a big following, all the easier.
 It all really depends on how it is executed, which you will read about below.

 I still take a lot of calls with traders, retail and otherwise, and it seems I can't go a couple of weeks without being asked about these platforms.
+I can't say I am ever comfortable on this topic, either, as I know most of them are in the business of marketing hope.
 Here's the gist, as many of you already know: